roblaing/webgames/README.md

 Corporate drones like to recite Andy Tanenbaum's quip: <q>The nice thing about standards is that you have so many to choose from; furthermore, if you do not like any of them, you can just wait for next year's model.</q>

-For all their faults, open standards are far better than proprietary protocols.
-I've personally wasted several hours making software interoperable with Facebook's GraphQL, deciphering documentation which mainly consisted of marketing waffle and legalese, only to have Facebook break all my code a few months later.
-I've never used Facebook's React, and never will.
-Same applies to Microsoft's TypeScript.
+For all their faults, open standards inevitably kill their proprietary competitors.
+Corporations are notorious for their <a href="https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish">Embrace, extend, and extinguish</a>
+defence, which is why I wouldn't waste any time learning Facebook's React, Microsoft's TypeScript, Google's Angular... or any other corporate crap smeared over ECMAScript.

 <a href="http://aosabook.org/en/index.html">The Architecture of Open Source Applications</a> contains a nice
 collection of writings by open-source developers on the decicions they made, and one of its lessons is good